ZJohnWenjin/FMMDIFF/README.md

 # FMMDIFF
 FMM-Diff: A Feature Mapping and Merging Diffusion Model for MRI Generation with Missing Modality.

-Still on Updating!!!
-But FMM module had been updated.
-You can use Mapping encoder to do what you want.

 ## 🔧 Configuration

 Modify the configuration file at (config.yml) to customize your MRI inputs.